laurabolwell/gwent-paddleboarders/README.md

 - **Links to jump to each section of the page**

     - Across the top of the page just below the navbar there are four buttons which link to each of the four sections of the schedule page.
 This allows the user to jump straight to the information for the day they are looking for, minimising the amount of scrolling needed.
 Each button has a hover effect which is visible against both the white and blue background sections of the schedule page.
+    - The buttons are displayed in two rows of two on mobile devices and in one row on all other devices.
+    - The buttons stick to the top of the page when scrolling to enable easier navigation around the page.

     Link buttons:
     ![jump links](documentation/features/jump-links.png)
-    Link buttons with hover effect on Thursday:
+    Link buttons with hover effect shown on Thursday:
     ![jump links](documentation/features/jump-links-hover.png)

+- **Paddle Information Sections**

     - The schedule page has four distinct sections, one for each of the four planned social paddles that take place each week.
 Each section has some text giving the user vital information about the paddle as well as parking information and any fees that may apply.
 It also has a safety disclaimer.
     - Within the text there is a button linking to the what3words meeting location.
 This opens in a new window, or in the what3words app if it is downloaded on the device.